nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * _IntelliJ_ - An Integrated Development Environment (IDE) used to develop FinanceIt
 * _CLI_ - Command Line Interface
 * _UML_ - Unified Modeling Language

+# Future implementations

+**Integrate Goal Tracker with Recurring Tracker** [Coming in v3.0] <br />
+In the next version, goal tracker will be used to keep track not only the manual tracker but also the recurring tracker.
+With this feature being implemented, those fixed monthly income and expenditure will also be included into the goal tracker progress to better aid the user in managing their finances.

 # Instructions for Manual Testing